syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 There comes a time when you want to set Grid properties other than using Grid builder i.e., in the Controller side.
 At the time you can pass `GridProperties` Model instance as a parameter to Grid Helper.

-We can set Grid properties in server-side using  `GridProperties`  class and use it in view page using Grid Helper overload.
+We can set grid properties in server-side using the  `GridProperties`  class and use it in view page using grid Helper overload.

-In addition to `id` parameter of Grid helper we can also pass `GridProperties` Model as another parameter to Grid helper.
+In addition to `id` parameter of grid helper we can also pass `GridProperties` Model as another parameter to grid helper.

 The following code example shows you how to set Grid properties such as `AllowPaging`, `DataSource` and `Columns` in Controller using `GridProperties` class.